dangar61/software-notes/src/welcome.md

      P = Practice
      T = Talent

 Do software engineers have to be talented to produce quality software?
 Well, software quality is a function of knowledge, practice and talent.
 As **K** and **P** grow, the value of **T** becomes less significant.
 So, in other words.
-If you gain experience, you can produce quality software even with low **T**.
+If you gain experience and you practice, you can produce quality software even with low **T**.
 --haha